audedpt/audedpt.github.io/index.md

-## Selected project in data science and machine learning
+## Selected project in Data Science and Machine Learning

 ---
 ### Technology at the service of beekeeping, predictive analysis of honey flow according to meteorological parameters
-Modelling of honey production from a hive according to meteorological data and beekeeping scales.
-Cleaning, data analysis and supervised learning with a decision tree.
-This project was made in collaboration with the [Cari](https://cari.be/-Qui-sommes-nous-.html?lang=fr).
+Modelling of honey production from a hive based on meteorological data and beekeeping scales.
+The work consist in data cleaning, data analysis and supervised learning with a decision tree.
+This project was made in collaboration with the [Cari](https://cari.be/-Qui-sommes-nous-.html?lang=fr), a beekeeping research and information center.

 <img src="images/mois_pluie_dt.png"/>